Tropical Geometry of Phylogenetic Tree Space: A Statistical Perspective: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Robert J.~Adler (Technion), Omer Bobrowski (Technion), Ioan Filip (Columbia University), Maia Fraser (University of Ottawa), Stephan Huckemann (University of G\"{o}ttingen), Elliot Paquette (Ohio State University), Juan \'{A}ngel Pati\~{n}o-Galindo (Columbia University), Yitzchak (Elchanan) Solomon (Brown University), and Bernd Sturmfels (Max Planck Institute--Leipzig) for helpful discussions.
-We are especially indebted to Carlos Am\'endola (Technical University Munich) for his extensive commentary, suggestions, and support throughout the course of this project.
-B.L.~wishes to acknowledge the support by the Simons Foundation and the hospitality of the Institut Mittag-Leffler during the program on ``Tropical Geometry, Amoebas and Polytopes" in Spring 2018.
-A.M.~and R.Y.~also wish to acknowledge the Mathematisches Forschungsinstitut Oberwolfach (MFO) for hosting the workshop on ``Statistics for Data with Geometric Structure" in January 2018, which inspired this work.
+The authors are grateful to Robert J.~Adler, Omer Bobrowski, Yueqi Cao, Ioan Filip, Maia Fraser, Stephan Huckemann, Elliot Paquette, Juan \'{A}ngel Pati\~{n}o-Galindo, Yitzchak (Elchanan) Solomon, and Bernd Sturmfels for helpful discussions.
+We are especially indebted to Carlos Am\'endola and Hossein Khiabanian for their extensive commentary, suggestions, and support throughout the course of this project.

-A.M.~is supported by the National Institutes of General Medical Sciences (NIGMS) of the National Institutes of Health (NIH) under award number R01GM117591.
-R.Y.~is funded by the National Science Foundation (NSF) Division of Mathematical Sciences: CDS\&E--MSS program under award number 1622369.
+A.M.~and R.Y.~wish to acknowledge the Mathematisches Forschunginstitut Oberwolfach (MFO) for hosting their visit in January 2018, which inspired this work.
+B.L.~wishes to acknowledge support by the Simons Foundation and the hospitality of the Institut Mittag-Leffler during the spring of 2018, where a large part of this research was carried out.

+The authors would also like to acknowledge the GI-SAID EpiFlu\textsuperscript{TM} initiative for making the data used in this study publicly available.

+R.Y.~is supported in part by NSF DMS \#1622369 and \#1916037.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any of the funders.